Why did you want to pursue a career in Law?

 One piece of advice you’d give anyone considering applying to Osborne Clarke?

 Osborne Clarke is genuinely deserving of the reputation it has for its culture.
 It is a great place to work and no matter your position everyone is valued equally for the contribution they make.
-It is a very supportive environment and the firm leadership really do want to do what is right by employees.
+It is a very supportive environment and the firms leadership really do want to do what is right by employees.

 How have you found working during COVID?

-The firm has been really good at adapting to home-working during the COVID pandemic.
+The firm has been really good at adapting to home-working during the COVID-19 pandemic.
 As a future-focussed firm we had already made the transition to agile working before the pandemic started so all trainees had laptops and occasionally worked from home anyway.

 Could you tell us about your secondment?

 At the moment I am on a client secondment, which is really fun and a fantastic opportunity.
 The type of work that I am involved in is very different to the seats I have done so far.
 The work is very varied, from high profile product launches through to contracts for building maintenance.
 I am also getting exposure to litigation and employment work which is great for my development.